Milo-group/DeniMS/README.md

 ### Data preparation

-Experimental data must be stored in a single Parquet file where **each row corresponds to one MS/MS spectrum**, and spectra from the same compound share the same `Compound_index`.
+Experimental data must be stored in a single Parquet file, where each row corresponds to a single MS/MS spectrum, and spectra from the same compound share the same `Compound_index`.
 The file should contain the following columns:
 1. `Compound_index` – integer ID of the compound
 2. `precursor_formula` – list/array encoding the elemental composition of the precursor, in the same format used for FragHub